-We know learning about solar power energy and how it all works can be confusing, so we’ve put together a breakdown of the most common solar power jargon.
+We know learning about solar power and how it all works can be confusing, so we’ve put together a breakdown of the most common solar power jargon.
 If you still need some help figuring out your solar power system, don’t hesitate to get in touch.

 Ampere (Amp): Unit of measurement for an electric current.
 Metaphorically, it’s the volume of water flowing through a pipe.